PEACE PARTNERS

 • Believe that peace is very powerful and attainable

-What have previous participants said about a Peace Education Programme?
+What have participants world-wide said about the Peace Education Programme?

 “Every day we ignore the fact that we have the power to write our own story.
 I'm going to leave today with a more focused agenda to write my story day by day"